igorski/efflux-tracker/README.md

 Build instructions
 ------------------

-To build efflex first resolve all dependencies using Node:
+To build efflux first resolve all dependencies using Node:

     npm install